WebAssembly/spec/document/syntax/values.rst

 Conventions
 ...........

-* The meta variables :math:`m, n` range over unsigned integers.
+* The meta variables :math:`m, n, i` range over integers.

 * Numbers may be denoted by simple arithmetics, as in the grammar above.